mminella/coffee-machine/README.md

 - Clone this repository: git clone <>
 - Open the project in and IDE of your choice.
 If you don't have an IDE installed, you can download the community version of Intellij here: https://www.jetbrains.com/idea/download/#section=mac
-- To test your setup, run the `CoffeeMachineTests` and see them fail with a `NullPointerException`.
+- To test your setup, run `./mvwn clean install`.
+You should get test assertion failures.